Bubbles, bubbles everywhere: Jeremy Grantham on the bust ahead

-NEW YORK, July 20 (Reuters) - In this manic era of meme stocks, cryptocurrencies and real-estate bidding wars, studying the history of financial markets might seem a little dry and old-fashioned.
+NEW YORK (Reuters) - In this manic era of meme stocks, cryptocurrencies and real-estate bidding wars, studying the history of financial markets might seem a little dry and old-fashioned.

 Except to Jeremy Grantham.